zhonghengzhang-ucla/stat418-tools-in-datascience-2025/final-project/README.md

 ## Project Description

 The STAT 418 final project will be to execute a POC in way of building a deployable 'model' and doing a short demo.
+This requires taking a project from conception to completion including:
+* data collection
+* building a model,
+* interactive output tool that someone else can access
+  * either an API
+  * Streamlit web app
+  *  interactive Shiny app
-This requires taking a project from conception to completion including data collection, building a model, and have an interactive output tool that someone else can access (either an API, Streamlit web app, interactive Shiny app)  It should all be put together in a Docker Image for reproducibility (will be shown in class in a few weeks).
+* a Docker Image for reproducibility (will be shown in class in a few weeks).

 Create a stand alone github repo for your project that will show the progress of your work and stand as a standlone project (and repo) that you can show outside of class if necessary.

 Data should be collected through a web scraping process whether it be through an API or scraping the html files themselves.
 You can pull it however you like but make a nice tabular dataset (if text or images have a reference to the image with other metadata info as other columns) from which you can bulid a simple model.